HMS Warrior (1860): Propulsion

 Warrior had a two-cylinder trunk steam engine, made by John Penn and Sons, driving a single propeller using steam provided by 10 rectangular boilers.
 The engine produced a total of 5772 ihp during Warrior's sea trials on 1 April 1868 giving a speed of 14.08 kn under steam alone.
 The ship carried 853 LT of coal, enough to steam 2100 nmi at 11 kn.

 The ironclad was ship rigged and had a sail area of 48400 sqft.
 Warrior reached 13 kn under sail alone, 2 kn faster than her sister ship Black Prince.
 She had the largest hoisting propeller ever made; it weighed 26 LT, and 600 men could raise it into the ship to reduce drag while under sail.
 To further reduce drag, both her funnels were telescopic and could be lowered.
 Under sail and steam together, the ship once reached 17.5 kn against the tide while running from Portsmouth to Plymouth.

+Figurehead

+Warrior's first figurehead was approved in August 1860, designed and carved by Hellyer & Sons of Rotherhithe.
+James and Frederick Hellyer would have worked on the carving, having split the firm in the mid-1800s to cover London dockyards and ensure increased contracts.

+This original figurehead was lost in August 1868 when the ship collided with HMS Royal Oak.
+Once again the Hellyers were recommissioned to carve a replacement featuring the traditional warrior figure.

+The new figure was placed inside the dockyard main gate at HMNB Portsmouth from 1900 to 1963 when the ship was modified to become part of the Naval Torpedo School.
+However, exposure to the elements meant rot set in, spreading so far that eventually the figurehead was condemned and destroyed.

+Finally, a third figurehead – the one that can be seen on the bow of the ship today – was carved by Jack Whitehead and Norman Gaches at Wootton on the Isle of Wight, between 1981 and 1983 for the reconstruction of the ship that was taking place at Hartlepool.